rebcabin/masr/specs.md

 ```

-Don't do this very often, but you can synchronize
-code from this Markdown file via the following
-shell command:

-```bash
-awk -f code4md.awk < specs.md > ./src/masr/specs.clj
-```

-Visual Studio Code maintains Table of Contents
+Visual Studio Code can maintain Table of Contents
 and section numbers through an extension called
 MarkdownForAll.
 Install it.
 To rebuild the Table
-of Contents and section numbers in the Markdown
+of Contents and section numbers in `specs.md`:
-file:

-1. Run md4code as above.
+1. Run `md4code.awk` as shown above.

-2. Open the Markdown file in Visual Studio
+2. Open `specs.md` in Visual Studio Code.
-   Code.

-3. Cmd-Shift-P, Add or Update Section Numbers.
+3. Cmd-Shift-P, "Add or Update Section Numbers."

-4. Position the cursor at the top of the Markdown
+4. Position the cursor at the top of `specs.md`,
-   file, then Cmd-Shift-P, Create Table of
+   then Cmd-Shift-P, "Create Table of Contents."
-   Contents.

-5. Save the Markdown file in Visual Studio Code.
+5. Save `specs.md` from Visual Studio Code.

-6. Commit the Markdown file and check it in.

-"Semi-literate" means that blocks of code in the
-Markdown file are live, but they may not refer to
+6. git commit `specs.mf` and git push it.

+In case of emergency, you might need to
+synchronize `specs.clj` from `specs.md`:

+```bash
+awk -f code4md.awk < specs.md > ./src/masr/specs.clj
+```

-things that aren't defined yet.
-That's not the
+That's not normal workflow, however.
-optimal order for narrative, and not the way of full
-literate programming, but we'll live with it.

-Blocks that contain not-yet-defined code may contain
-comments or `#_` escapes that cause Clojure to parse
-but ignore the escaped expressions.

 ## 1.1.
 Namespace Declaration